 The data warehouse is organized in long format with a total of nine columns.

 First of all, important information codifying the nature of the variable listed in the warehouse is stored in the column named varcode, and this is detailed in its own subsection below.
-Two additional columns store values related to each varcode.
-On the one hand, the column value stores numerical values like amounts in nominal currency, indices, shares, or rates.
-On the other hand, the column value_str stores textual information, such as details on how taxes are applied in a given country.
+The column value stores numerical values like amounts in nominal currency, indices, shares, or rates.

 There are five additional columns providing geographical and temporal information, population of reference, and sources (GEO, GEO_long, year, percentile, source).
 The GEO column refers to 2-character ISO codes for countries, while the GEO_long column refers to their full name.
 The year column is an integer variable, while the percentile column defines the population to which each observation corresponds.
 This is a string variable that takes values such as “p0p100” when observations refer to the whole population, as mostly happens with the Wealth Topography dashboard.
 Other percentiles, as appear in the Wealth Inequality Trends section, can be defined using values between 0 and 100.
 For instance, the top 0.1% share of the population would be referred to as “p99.9p100”.
 The source column contains information about the identifier of the specific source of the data.